The heart that gives-gathers.

 standing proudly at his side, is shown after completing all requirements qualifying him for community event participation.
 H.A.L.O. dogs must demonstrate excellence in temperament, disposition, and obedience not only in their chosen workplace, but often are called to educate the public as to the benefits of animal assisted therapy

-XJ and her Handler, Beverly, are thankful to have the opportunity to act as
+Bon and his Handler, Shawn, are thankful to have the opportunity to act as

 Human Animal Link of Oklahoma Foundation